composewell/streamly/CONTRIBUTING.md

 * Tutorial module, [README](README.md), and [guides](docs) are updated if
   necessary.
 * [Changelog](Changelog.md) is updated if needed
+* The code conforms to the license, it is not stolen, credit is given, copyright notices are retained, original license is included if needed.

 ### Structuring Pull Requests